01 of 12

-You can often score a good deal on a set if it was owned by a family with two or fewer children, who took good care of it, maintained and made repairs (sanding on wood, replacing missing screws, etc.).
+You can often score a good deal on a set if it was owned by a family with two or fewer children who took good care of it, maintained and made repairs (sanded wood, replaced missing screws, etc.).
 A look at the condition of the rest of the yard might tip-off how well it's been cared for.

 Also, think about disassembling the set: will the seller help, or do you have someone to help you take it down, pack it in a van or truck, and relocate it to your backyard?Continue to 8 of 12 below.

 What's a used plant, anyway?
 For these purposes, consider cuttings, specimens from plant sales, or anything not bought from a certified nursery or home and garden store as "used."
 That doesn't mean anything is wrong with an overgrown plant you buy for cheap at an estate or yard sale or cuttings from a garden club sale or neighbor.

 Some stores discount plants that have been returned or are in bad shape.
 If you have a green thumb and love a challenge, this might be a good way to add more plants to your garden or try out new varieties.
 You may need to use scissors or clippers to cut the plastic pots and release a root-bound plant, then shake or pound the roots and dirt to separate offshoots (which can be replanted separately).
 Trim away dead leaves, then repot in a larger container or in a suitable spot in the yard for its light/shade needs.
 Add fertile soil and give it a good soaking, followed by frequent water until it is established.